ACEsuit/mace/mace/tools/torch_geometric/README.md

 # Trimmed-down `pytorch_geometric`

 MACE uses [`pytorch_geometric`](https://pytorch-geometric.readthedocs.io/en/latest/) [1, 2] framework.
-However as only use a very limited subset of that library: the most basic graph data structures.
+However, we only use a very limited subset of that library: the most basic graph data structures.

 We follow the same approach to NequIP (https://github.com/mir-group/nequip/tree/main/nequip) and copy their code here.